The Trapped Librarian

 • For my younger students (K-2), we did our book tasting kind of like musical chairs.
 I played the Italian Cooking Radio music and they could walk around and look at covers, then when the music stopped they could sit in a chair near them and look at the book at that place.

-• Since I was using new books, I didn’t let anyone check out any of the books until every class had an opportunity to do the book tasting, so I let students place holds for books they wanted to check out (our list was so long – success!).
+• Since I was using new books, I didn’t let anyone check out any of the books until every class had an opportunity to do the book tasting, so I let students place holds for books they wanted to check out (our list was soooo long – success!).

 If you would like a little more help with your next book tasting event, I’ve got the perfect resource for you!!
 Take a look at my Book Tasting Event Kit in my Teachers Pay Teachers store!